Picovoice/porcupine/binding/android/README.md

 In addition to custom keywords, you can override the default Porcupine english model file and/or keyword sensitivities.

 Sensitivity is the parameter that enables trading miss rate for the false alarm rate.
 It is a floating-point number within [0, 1].
 A higher sensitivity reduces the miss rate at the cost of increased false alarm rate.

-The model file contains the parameters for the wake word engine.
+The model file (`.pv`) contains the parameters for the wake word engine.
 To change the language that Porcupine understands, you'll pass in a different model file.
+Like custom keywords, store the files in Android assets folder (`src/main/assets`) and pass in the relative path.

 There is also the option to pass an error callback, which will be invoked if an error is encountered while PorcupineManager is processing audio.